Can Acupuncture Help Neuropathy Symptoms? Yes, and Here is How

 We believe that the best results come from a powerful combination of Western and Eastern medicine, which is why our approaches differ from those that people have experienced.

-Mike Woodworth, a peripheral neuropathy specialist from Makari Wellness, uses different methods rooted in both modern and traditional Chinese medicine to determine the underlying cause of your condition.
+Mike Woodworth from Makari Wellness, uses different methods rooted in both modern and traditional Chinese medicine to determine the underlying cause of your condition.
 That way, he comes up with the most efficient strategies to address your health concerns and help you notice significant improvements.

-Book your first appointment with our licensed acupuncturist at (888) 871-8889 and beat the pain you’ve been struggling with
+Book your first appointment with our licensed acupuncturist at (888) 871-8889 and beat the neuropathy symptoms.

 Key Aspects of Peripheral Neuropathy